FIWARE/tutorials.Context-Providers/README.md

 | **PATCH**  | Pass request to the **Context Consumers**, proxy back the HTTP back status code. | Update the entity within the **Context Source**, Respond to the context broker with a status code |
 | **DELETE** | Pass request to the **Context Consumers**                                        | Delete the entity within the **Context Source**, Respond to the context broker with a status code |

+Similarly, if a subscription CRUD request is passed into the primary context broker, it is passed onto the secondary sources to deal with.

-There result is that each of the registered **Context Sources** should end up with a duplicate copy of the data, and no data is held in the primary context broker.
+There result is a hierarchy in that each of the registered **Context Sources** should end up with a duplicate copy of the data, and no data is held in the primary context broker.

 #### 3️⃣ Request: